MoudiZd/react-navigation-rtl/README.md

 to reproduce this issue you must clone this project or download and extract it to a specific folder

-To clone this repository run this command from terminal withing your project directory
+To clone this repository run this command from terminal within the directory you want this project to be cloned

 `clone https://github.com/MoudiZd/react-navigation-rtl`